TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-store.md

 ### **Disabling Synapse Link Feature for my Azure Cosmos DB Account**
-Currently, after the Synapse Link capability is enabled at the account level, youcannot disable it.
+Currently, after the Synapse Link capability is enabled at the account level, you cannot disable it.
 If you want to turn off the capability, you must delete and recreate a new Azure Cosmos DB account.
 Understand that you will not have any billing implications if the Synapse Link capability is enabled at the account level but there is no analytical store enabled containers.

 ## **Recommended Documents**